JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Unlocked door in Gimble's lair, showed his hand and fixed cutscene.
 +Made Carson pack his stuff and corrected skybox reflection on hub.
 +Restored fighters brawling in Al's video game at beachhouse level.
++Gave Humanity instead of XP if you give your own money to Mercurio.
 Fixed morphine quest updates after angering Mercurio and warehouse.
 Made diner cook move more and stopped Doris from falling into floor.
 Fixed Lily's sire's license plate in quest log and her diary dates.